apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

     ![describe_cluster_follower](./../../../img/api-ha-two-pods-grep-role-after.png)

-4. Connect to this cluster after a few seconds and you can find the pods in the RaftGroup work normally again
+4. Connect to this cluster after a few seconds and you can find the pods in the RaftGroup Cluster work normally again.

     ```bash
     kubectl exec -ti -n demo mycluster-mysql-0 -- bash